 Pre-service claims.
 This is a claim for a benefit for which the Plan requires approval of the benefit (in whole or in part) before medical care is obtained.
-Prior approval of services is required for inpatient hospital benefits (see pages 33-35), certain outpatient hospital benefits (see pages 33-35), behavioral health and substance abuse benefits (see pages 33-35) and for certain dental benefits (see pages 65-71).
+Prior approval of services is required for in-patient hospital benefits (see pages 35-36), certain out-patient hospital benefits (see pages 35-37), behavioral health and substance abuse benefits (see pages 11-12, pages 35-36 and page 45) and for certain dental benefits (see page 59).
 For properly filed pre-service claims, you and/or your doctor or dentist will be notified of a decision within 15 days from receipt of the claim unless additional time is needed.
 The time for response may be extended up to 15 days if necessary due to matters beyond the control of the claims reviewer.
 You will be notified of the circumstances requiring the extension of time and the date by which a decision is expected to be rendered.